top of page

 However, even though I was a satisfied boy, I was still encouraged to think more about the question, until ultimately I was blamed for slothfulness.
 "Are you serious?"
 I thought to myself.
 "Why is it such a necessity to have ambitions in life, if satisfaction has already been attained, making more ambitions unnecessary?"

 Education is the tool of the state.
-With this in mind, the main importance of education is to turn us into the next obedient and functioning units of society.
+With this in mind, the main importance Philosophy on Education is to turn us into the next obedient and functioning units of society.

 Thus, we learn the history of our nations, so we would feel connected to our motherlands; we learn math, just in case we could serve in high-tech positions that shall bring pride and fortune to our states; we learn languages so we would be better exposed to the media, and so forth.